 $153,700 for no paint job

 Leaving off the paint can cost even more.
-Choosing an exposed carbon fibre body for your ultra-exclusive Pagani Huayra will set you back $153,700, while choosing a two-tone paint scheme with some exposed carbon fibre will set you back more than $80,000.
+Choosing an unfinished carbon fibre body for your ultra-exclusive Pagani Huayra will set you back $153,700, while choosing a two-tone paint scheme with some exposed carbon fibre will set you back more than $80,000.

-While you’re at it, consider choosing to include the $20,000 luggage set option, or paying another $10,800 for “premium leather”.
+While you’re at it, consider choosing the $20,000 luggage set option, or paying another $10,800 for “premium leather”.
 The car itself costs over $1.4 million, but apparently Pagani only breaks out the nice leather for customers who pay another 10 grand on top of that.